 - The original Highlander ended in a way that didn't really allow for sequels.
 "There can be only one," said the tagline, and the movie ends with only one Immortal.
 Highlander II: The Quickening gets around this by bringing in other Immortals from another planet, and Highlander III: The Sorcerer (which completely ignores Highlander II) uses the Sealed Evil in a Can trope.
 The rest of the films (which follow the TV series) accept the original film in Broad Strokes except for its ending.

-- Highlander: The Final Dimension (which had a working title of Highlander III The Sorcerer for a while) actually had the number removed from the title so that it wouldn't call to mind Highlander II.
+- Highlander III: The Sorcerer actually had the number removed from the title on some video releases so that it wouldn't call to mind Highlander II.
 It's a direct sequel from the first movie.

 - A Nightmare on Elm Street Part 2: Freddy's Revenge is considered by some the worst of the series, and its events are seemingly ignored in productions that followed - but elements introduced in that, such as Freddy retaining possession as a power and the Springwood Slasher nickname, appeared in the rest of the franchise, and Dream Warriors even follows the timeline set by it (Freddy's Revenge is five years after the original, Dream Warriors is six).
 Scenes from it are also used in the montages featured in Freddy's Dead and Freddy vs. Jason.